 Frequent transitions in Micah’s message

-The prophet’s writings change from messages of doom and despair to deliverance and peace.
+Micah’s prophecies frequently transition from messages of doom, warning and despair to ones of hope, deliverance and peace.
 His prophecies covered the full spectrum from a lawless nation deserving divine punishment to restoration as the chosen people of God.
 It is a message of utter despair, but also of joyful hope and a promise of an abundant life for all of mankind.

 Notice this comment from The Universal Bible Dictionary, edited by A.R.
 Buckland and A.L.
 Williams: “Micah foretells in clear terms the invasion of Shalmaneser and Sennacherib (1:6-16) … the utter destruction of Jerusalem (3:12).
 Just as clearly he foretells the deliverance of Israel (2:12, 4:10, 5:8); the birthplace of the Messiah (5:2); the promulgation of His Gospel from Mount Zion, and its results; the exaltation of His Kingdom over all nations.”

 The book of Micah often moves to a new thought by using the word hear: